On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

 \subsection{Open Domain Question Answering without Context}

-\textit{How does pruning impact the knowledge stored in multilingual LLMs?}
+\textit{How does pruning impact the knowledge of LLMs?}

-Table \ref{tab:eval_mkqa} shows the open-domain question-answering performance of Llama-3 8B and Aya-23 8B across various calibration-evaluation language pairs.
-This ``closed-book'' task, MKQA, provides no context in the prompt, and relies on the model's internal knowledge to generate answers.
-To ensure fair cross-languages comparisons, the MKQA dataset is fully parallel and primarily consists of entity-based and structured ``atomic'' answer types.
-See Appendix~\ref{app:dataset_summary} for further details.
-First, we observe significant performance differences among the evaluation languages for the full-size models.
-While Latin languages perform best, Arabic and Chinese perform worst.
-Further, we notice a significant accuracy drop by pruning, even for performance in English.
+MKQA is a ``closed-book" question-answering task that requires the model to generate answers based solely on its internal knowledge, without external context.\footnote{To ensure fair cross-languages comparisons, the MKQA dataset is fully parallel and primarily consists of entity-based and structured ``atomic'' answer types.
+See Appendix~\ref{app:dataset_summary} for details.} As shown in Table \ref{tab:eval_mkqa}, full-size models exhibit significant performance differences across evaluation languages, with Latin languages performing best and Arabic and Chinese performing worst.
+Pruning leads to a notable accuracy drop across languages, even for English performance.
 In summary, \textbf{\textit{pruning substantially impacts the storage and retrieval of knowledge in a multilingual model across different languages.}}